rickosborne/cascades/md/33-5-7-granted.md

 He nodded and I underhanded him one.
 The strange gravity threw off my aim, causing him to fumble it.
-He got it under control and I turned to go back to the tail, even as I unwrapped the mask and hose from one of the tanks, slipping it over my head.
+He got it under control, gracelessly.
+I turned back to the tail, even as I unwrapped the mask and hose from one of the tanks, slipping it over my head.

 I repeated the unwrapping, handing Harold Sr. the mask.
 I turned on both tanks, once again tasting stale, metallic air.